 The Eligibility Date is the date a person becomes eligible to be covered under the Plan.
-A person becomes eligible to be covered when the person becomes an Employee or a Dependent and is in a class eligible to be covered under the Plan.
+A person becomes eligible to be covered when the person becomes an Employee or a Dependent and is in a class eligible to be covered under the Plan as determined by your Employer or the Plan Administrator.
 The Eligibility Date is: